The altered fluid distribution in obesity may reflect plasma hypertonicity.

 By |2017-05-21T03:17:45+00:00enero 31st, 2013|Documentos científicos, Hydration and health|Comentarios desactivados en Water intake and risk of breast cancer: a case-control study

-By |2017-05-21T03:18:31+00:00enero 31st, 2013|Assessment methodologies, Documentos científicos|Comentarios desactivados en Assessment of fluid status in peritoneal dialysis.
+By |2017-05-21T03:18:31+00:00enero 31st, 2013|Assessment methodologies, Documentos científicos|Comentarios desactivados en Bioelectrical impedance analysis in the assessment of hydration status in peritoneal dialysis patients.